StriderDM35/Custom-Android-Camera/README.md

 - Video features such as waveforms, audio levels, zebras etc.
 - Object detection
 - Do this for older pohnes such Xperia Z3

+# References
+custom_camera_a6: For Sony Xperia 1 iii specifically